jpoz/starter/README.md

 go build -o main .
 ```

-## Contributing

-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the `LICENSE.md` file for details.